A faster algorithm for Vertex Cover parameterized by solution size: Preliminaries

 Our algorithm follows the measure-and-conquer approach.
 Given an input graph $G$, it runs some preprocessing steps and then generates subproblems $G_1, \dots, G_t$ such that $G$ is feasible if and only if at least one $G_i$ is feasible.
 It then runs recursively on each $G_i$.
-Such an algorithm has runtime $O^*(e^{\phi(G)})$ as long as the preprocessing steps have runtime $O^*(e^{\phi(G)})$ and it satisfies
+Such an algorithm has runtime $O^*(e^{\phi(G)})$ as long as the preprocessing steps have runtime $O^*(e^{\phi(G)})$ and it satisfies\footnote{Here and throughout $e = 2.718...$ is the base of the natural logarithm.}

-(Here and throughout $e = 2.718...$ is the base of the natural logarithm.)
 We refer to $\phi$ as the \emph{measure} of the algorithm.
 For the most part, we will use measures of the form

 We say a subproblem $G'$ has \emph{drop} $(\Delta \mu, \Delta k)$ if $k' \leq k - \Delta k$ and $\mu' \leq \mu - \Delta \mu$.
 We say a branching rule has \emph{branch sequence} (or \emph{branch-seq} for short) $B = [ (\Delta \mu_1, \Delta k_1), \dots, (\Delta \mu_t, \Delta k_t) ]$ if generates subproblems $G'_1, \dots, G'_t$ with the given drops.
 Given values of $a,b$, we define the \emph{value} of $B$ to be